 |Mobile Internet||Not available: a data add-on is required for data.|

-Outgoing phone calls have a minimum call charge equivalent to 1 minute (so you’ll pay a minimum of 30p per call).
+Outgoing phone calls have a minimum charge equivalent to 1 minute (so you’ll pay a minimum amount of 30p per call).
 Thereafter, you’re charged for calls on a per-minute basis so the length of all phone calls will be rounded up to a full minute.
 To give an example, an outgoing phone call lasting for 61 seconds will be charged by EE as a 2-minute call (2 x 30p = 60p).

 A Cheaper Alternative